BlockchainExperts/bigchaindb/docs/server/source/drivers-clients/websocket-event-stream-api.rst

     also provide the ability to filter the stream for specific qualities, such as a specific ``output``'s ``public_key``.

+    If you have specific use cases that you think would fit as part of this API, feel free to reach out via `gitter <https://gitter.im/bigchaindb/bigchaindb>`_ or `email <mailto:support@bigchaindb.com>`_.

 Valid Transactions
 ~~~~~~~~~~~~~~~~~~